cmalek/airmailer/README.rst

       ]
    }

-You can invoke the ``SESEMailBackend`` either with explicit credentials or you can have it read credentials from the environment.
+You can invoke the ``SESEmailBackend`` either with explicit credentials or you can have it read credentials from the environment.